BirdeeHub/nixCats-nvim/README.md

   - (currently uses my fork of lazy.nvim, pending PR for the 2 options added, https://github.com/folke/lazy.nvim/pull/1259)
 - other templates containing examples of how to do other things with nixCats, and even one that implements the main init.lua of kickstart.nvim! (for a full list see [:help nixCats.installation_options](./nix/nixCatsHelp/installation.txt))
 - Extensive in-editor help.

+## Attention:
+> You cannot launch nixCats with the nvim command.
+You may, however, launch it with anything else you would like to choose.

+> This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH, something nix normally does not allow.

 ## Introduction